pbl0/paper-telegram-bridge/README.md

 # Paper <-> Telegram bridge plugin

+A fork from [spigot-tg-bridge](https://github.com/kraftwerk28/spigot-tg-bridge) with some new features.

 ### This plugin will send chat messages from Minecraft to Telegram, and from Telegram to Minecraft.

 ## How to use: